jef-00/ADB-AND-DRIVER-INSTALLER/README.md

 0. Click on the script and choose "link save as" and save the script
 <img src="Images/Download%20script.png" width="300" >
 <br>
-Click on the script and choose "run with Powershell"
+Right click on the script and choose "run with Powershell"
 <img src="Images/Runscript.png" width="300" >
 <br>
 <img src="Images/Script01.png" width="300" >